Top 10 Questions

 “Cold Turkey” refers to a mythic approach to quitting a habit completely – with no preparation or gradual tapering off.
 This method does work for some people.
-Anecdotally you may hear of people who simply decide to quit smoking one day, never to smoke again – with no problems and No difficulty.
+You may hear of people who simply decide to quit smoking one day, never to smoke again – with no problems and no difficulty.
 While this approach is ideal, it is not possible or reasonable for many people.

 2) What does “Tapering Off” mean?

 “Tapering Off” refers to a very common approach to quitting a habit.
 This approach involves gradually reducing the habit pattern over time.
 For example, a smoker may have a “pack-a-day” habit.
-By tapering off, the client reduces the quantity of cigarettes gradually… say 10 cigarettes a day for a week.
-Then reducing to five cigarettes a day for the next week.
-Then reducing to one cigarette a day.
-Then one every other day, etc, etc. Eventually the client feels able to completely let go of the habit.
+By tapering off, the client reduces the quantity of cigarettes gradually… say 10 cigarettes a day for a week, then reducing to five cigarettes a day for the next week, one every day, etc, etc. Eventually the client feels able to completely let go of the habit.
 This gradual, tapering off method is easy for most people.
-By gradually tapering off, the client gradually builds confidence that they can move forward with fewer and fewer cigarettes.
+By tapering off, the client gradually builds confidence that they can move forward with fewer and fewer cigarettes.
 The change is easier to accommodate and safe.
 Essentially, the client gains evidence that life without cigarettes is possible and safe.